Earl Huckleberry

-Earl Eugene Huckleberry (May 23, 1910 – February 25, 1999) was a pitcher in Major League Baseball.
+Earl Eugene Huckleberry (May 23, 1910 – February 25, 1999) was an American pitcher in Major League Baseball.
 He played for the Philadelphia Athletics in 1935.
-Huckleberry's lone appearance in the major leagues came on September 13, 1935, in a game in which he started on the mound against the Chicago White Sox.
+Huckleberry's lone appearance in professional baseball came on September 13, 1935, in a game in which he started on the mound against the Chicago White Sox.
 After giving up a run in his first inning as a big leaguer, Huckleberry's team scored 8 runs for him in the bottom of the first, and he'd earn a win in his lone MLB appearance, a game in which his team won 19–7.
+Unusually, Huckleberry never played a game in the minors either before or after his one game with the Athletics.